Q: Will my financial aid cover the cost of books, tuition and fees, plus living expenses?

 A: Subsidized loans are based on financial need.
-The government will pay the interest while you are in school at least half time (6 hours), as well as during the six month grace and any deferment periods.
-This loan will be eliminated to graduate and professional students beginning July 1, 2012 due to the Budget Control Act signed in August 2011.
+This loan was discontinued to graduate and professional students beginning July 1, 2012 due to the Budget Control Act signed in August 2011.

 A: Unsubsidized loans are a non-need based form of aid.
 The interest rate on this type of loan is set by the federal government.
 The borrower is responsible for all interest accrued on the loan.
 Interest payment can be made while in school or deferred until graduation or when the student drops below half time (6 hours).
 At the end of the 6 month grace period, the interest will capitalize and be added to the principal of the loan.
 Effective July 1, 2012 the federal Stafford loan will be Unsubsidized in the amount of $20,500 per academic year, but not to exceed COE, whichever is less, for professional students.